Ukraine North to South

 After a long day in the exclusion zone the day before and a long good nights sleep, we were ready to leave Kyiv and explore more of the country.
 We picked up our car from Anna, the busy car rental lady, a VW Polo Sedan automatic, in hindsight we maybe should have opted for a 4×4, but at this moment we were not yet aware of the conditions of the road ahead!

-Blazing through Kyiv with reggaeton and ukrainian hardstyle polka blowing out the windows, we hit the main highway heading south with direction Odessa at the Black Sea.
+Blazing through Kyiv with reggaeton and Ukrainian hardstyle polka blowing out the windows, we hit the main highway heading south with direction Odessa at the Black Sea.
 The countryside was simple and beautiful, with vast fields of wheat and sunflowers, other than that not much civilization was to be seen besides broke down old Ladas in the side, beat up gas stations and people biking along the highway.
+The old Lada in the picture above, unfortunately not our car, but Ukraine is still filled with lots of old beautiful Russian cars

 After a few hours we hit Uman, a city which is located between Kyiv and Odessa.
 The city is known for its park “Sofiyivska” which was a gift from a polish nobleman to his wife, with small mountains, waterfall, lakes and so forth.
 After walking around in the park, we decided to keep going to Odessa, however Peter managed to get us navigated into some really local areas which challenged the car a bit!